TheSmartGerman/bradwii-X4/README.md

 You may need to erase full ship as the transmitter id is stored into flash.

 Support for TH9X bind (first time):
-- Switch the hubsan on (blue leds are flashing)
+- Switch the hubsan on (blue leds will flash)
-- Switch on the TH9X in binding mode (press the module button while turning on), red leds will flashing
+- Switch on the TH9X in binding mode (press the module button while turning on), red leds will flash (wait for first TX frame)
-- Switch off the transmitter, then switch on again, the hubsan shoud start callibration Next time you just have to switch on the husban and the transmitter.
+- Switch off the transmitter, then switch on again, the hubsan shoud start calibration

+Next time you just have to switch on the hubsan and the transmitter.

 Support for TxAdapter_gke autobinding in flysky mode (https://github.com/gke/TxAdapter_gke):
  - Just switch on the hubsan and the transmitter.